djjudas21/photodb-perl/SCHEMA.md

 | panchromatic    | tinyint(1)  | Whether this film is panchromatic      |

 ## FILM_BULK

+Table to record bulk film stock, from which individual films can be cut

 | COLUMN_NAME   | COLUMN_TYPE  | COLUMN_COMMENT                             |
 |---------------|--------------|--------------------------------------------|